ArchitectAK/ES6/README.md

   - Async functions give us another way of dealing with asynchronous javascript.
   - Previously we only had access to `callbacks` and to `promises` but with `async` `await` we can write asynchronous code with a more synchronous looking code structure.
   - The `async` keyword makes it possible for us to write some cleaner more readable code but to also take advantage of asynchronous behavior.
-  - Another nice benefit of using `async` `await` is that we have error handling and it's sometimes a little bit easier to debug than a promise.
+  - Another nice benefit of using `async` `await` is that we have air handling and it's sometimes a little bit easier to debug than a promise.
+- [Async and fetch](async-and-fetch/index.html) - Fetch is by definition is asynchronous, we make a request, and then we wait to get some data back.
+So we're going to do just this inside of an async function using Github request.